|MAIN Topics Orchid photos Growers Library Orchid Societies Contact Links FAQ|

 After all vanilla has been grown as horticultural crop for only little over 150 years.
 Before that it has been collected from the wild in the same way as all other horticultural significant today plants have been in the past.

-Orchids are used for their ornamental value, for their medicinal properties, for perfume preparation, as fodder and even as food for humans.
+Orchids are useful.
+They have been used in witchcraft, for their ornamental value, for their medicinal properties, for perfume preparation, as fodder and even as food for humans.

 It is pointless to repeat once again how orchids have been described 3000 years ago in China first as medicinal plants.
 The famous “lan” reference is only existent because medicine people take better notes than countryside folk who only pass their knowledge by word of mouth.
 Furthermore, effectiveness of their medicinal powers only relatively recently has been researched by the scientific method.
-In the past it was the experience what proved a medicine effective or not.
-I personally believe that if a medicine was around for 3000 years it must have helped more than few people.
+In the past it was the experience what proved a certain medicine to be effective or not.
+I personally believe that if a medicine was around for 3000 years it must have helped more than few people even if the science experiment doesnot confirm it.
 But that is a separate conversation.